apache/pekko/docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### TypedActor

-`org.apache.pekko.actor.TypedActor` has been deprecated as of 2.6.0 in favor of the `akka.actor.typed` API which should be used instead.
+`org.apache.pekko.actor.TypedActor` has been deprecated as of 2.6.0 in favor of the `pekko.actor.typed` API which should be used instead.

 There are several reasons for phasing out the old `TypedActor`.
 The primary reason is they use transparent remoting which is not our recommended way of implementing and interacting with actors.
 Transparent remoting